Read the Latest

 Preteens and teens are able to understand the way the heart works, what their heart problem is, and why they need this procedure.
 They might ask very insightful questions.
 Use their questions to help guide your discussion.
-This age group might find the Emmi Kids web video to be helpful in understanding the heart cath.
-Thecardiology staff will give you information about how to view the Emmi Kids video on the Internet at home.
-It is recommended that parents view it first so they know what the video covers.

 You and your child will register for the heart catheterization at the Same Day Surgery Center, on the 4th floor of Children’s Hospital.
 You and your child will be called to an examination room where your child’s vital signs will be checked.